 The Exxon Valdez oil spill (hereafter “EVOS”) in March 1989 spilled approximately 257,000 barrels (36,000 mt) of crude oil into Prince William Sound, Alaska (Wolfe et al. 1994, Paine et al. 1996) [confirm this number].
-In the weeks and months following the spill, oil was advected by wind and currents to the southwest, spreading into the Gulf of Alaska.
-While the exact dispersal path and final distribution of oil in water and sediments remains uncertain, the approximate distribution and extent of surface oil is documented (Wolfe et al. 1994, Short & Heintz 1997) as are beaches that were contaminated with oil (Fig. 1; NOAA 1997).
+In the weeks and months following the spill, oil was advected by wind and currents to the southwest, spreading into the Gulf of Alaska, and the spill was difficult to contain initially due to winter storms.
+While the exact dispersal path and final distribution of oil in water and sediments remains uncertain, the approximate distribution and extent of surface oil is documented (Wolfe et al. 1994, Short & Heintz 1997) as are beaches (up to 700 km away) that were contaminated with oil (Fig. 1; NOAA 1997).
 Furthermore, multiple lines of evidence suggest that oil from EVOS reached a wide range of habitats; oil was observed both directly in some deep water trawls

-(Armstrong et al. 1995) and a range of elevated petroleum metabolites were detected in a wide range of invertebrate and fish species from a wide spatial area (Krahn et al. 1992, Collier et al. 1993, Short & Heintz 1997, Sol et al. 2000, Peterson 2001, Marty et al. 2003).
+(Armstrong et al. 1995) and a range of elevated petroleum metabolites were detected in a wide range of invertebrate and fish species across a vast area (Krahn et al. 1992, Collier et al. 1993, Short & Heintz 1997, Sol et al. 2000, Peterson 2001, Marty et al. 2003).
 Estimates by Wolfe et al. (1994) suggest about 20% or the oil reached the sediments in Prince William Sound and the Gulf of Alaska.
 Furthermore, in at least some habitats EVOS oil remains in the environment to the present day: oil has been documented nearly 30 years after the spill along shorelines (Peterson et al. 2003, Short et al. 2007).

 Despite undisputed evidence that oil spills have negative consequences for marine ecosystems and that EVOS was a widely dispersed and disruptive event in the Gulf of Alaska (Peterson et al. 2003), it has been difficult to quantify ecosystem wide consequences of EVOS.
 Direct mortality to charismatics species such as marine mammals (Garrott et al. 1993) and birds (Piatt et al. 1990, Piatt & Ford 1996) is well documented and some longer-term signals of oil impacts have been described for some species and habitats (Short et al. 2007, Monson et al. 2011).
 However, ecological systems are extraordinarily complex and theory suggests that many ecosystem level consequences of an event like EVOS are the result of indirect interactions and complex species-by-environment interactions (Peterson 2001, Peterson et al. 2003).
 Thus, a retrospective examination of the ecological consequences of EVOS 25 years later is warranted.